What Is a Stigmatized Property, And Does My House Qualify As One?

 My house is in bad shape — does that make it stigmatized?

 Deferred maintenance also doesn’t need to become a stigma that hurts your home value or ability to sell your home.
-There are ways that you can sell a home in poor condition as-is, or do a little light sprucing up to improve your chances of selling fast and for the most amount of money.
+There are ways you can sell a home in poor condition as-is, or do a little light sprucing up to improve your chances of selling fast and for the most amount of money.

 Let’s say that vagrants, squatters, drug users, or criminals have started using your abandoned property for illicit activity.
 You decide to refurbish the house before selling, but while you’re in the process of remodeling, you see signs of continued vagrancy, or you discover that your building supplies are repeatedly stolen.